-6.5.5.1 The towing winches shall be provided with an automatic brake ensuring holding of a line at a pull equal to at least 1,25 times the rated one when the driving energy disappears or is switched off.

-6.5.5.2 The rope drum of the winch shall be provided with the brake capable of holding the drum, when the effort in the rope is not less than the breaking load of the towline without slipping and when the drum is disconnected from the drive.
-The drum brake controlled by any type of energy shall be provided with manual control as well.
-The brake design shall ensure the possibility of quick releasing for the purpose of loosing paying out of the towline.

-6.5.6 The towing winch elements situated in lines of force flow shall be checked for strength under the rated rope pull applied to the middle layer of winding.
-The reference stresses in the elements shall not exceed $0.4R{eff}$ of the element material in this case.

-6.5.7 The elements shall be checked for strength when the drum is affected by efforts corresponding to the maximum torque of the drive, as well as when the drum is affected by an effort equal to the towline breaking force on the upper layer of winding.
+- 6.5.5.1 The towing winches shall be provided with an automatic brake ensuring holding of a line at a pull equal to at least 1,25 times the rated one when the driving energy disappears or is switched off. - 6.5.5.2 The drum brake controlled by any type of energy shall be provided with manual control as well.
+The brake design shall ensure the possibility of quick releasing for the purpose of loosing paying out of the towline. - 6.5.6 The towing winch elements situated in lines of force flow shall be checked for strength under the rated rope pull applied to the middle layer of winding.
+The reference stresses in the elements shall not exceed $0.4R{eH}$ of the element material in this case. - 6.5.7 The elements shall be checked for strength when the drum is affected by efforts corresponding to the maximum torque of the drive, as well as when the drum is affected by an effort equal to the towline breaking force on the upper layer of winding.
 The reference stresses in elements, which may be subjected to efforts caused by the above-mentioned loads, shall not exceed $0.95R{eH}$ of the element material.